 Series 3 Episode 4: King Arthur’s Treehouse – Poulshot

 King Arthur’s Willow is set in the heart of beautiful Wiltshire countryside at Mill Farm offering panoramic views of lush green meadows bursting with colour.
-Enjoy watching the ducks and geese splash in the stream and the deer roaming the fields with they’re young under a sunset.
+Enjoy watching and feeding the ducks and geese as they splash in the stream and the deer roaming the fields with they’re young under a sunset.
 All whilst sipping a glass of wine from the spacious deck this tree house has to offer.

 Where did Mortimer and Whitehouse stay in Gloucestershire?